JsonBravo/Space-Object-Alias-Mapping/README.md

 ## CONSIDERATIONS
 * Unfortunately, in the SOAM, there were some pockets where the associations fed into the SOAM were incorrect (stemming from SIMBAD database).
 I've corrected what I could, but other pockets may still be in there, unknown to me.

 * The synonyms file is in solr format and was trimmed back / focused on only 556 space objects out of the 4,264 that were available in the SOAM.
+These 556 space objects are "photo friendly" as determined by their appearance in one or more Astrobin image title (over 60,000 titles were reviewed).

 ## FINISHED PRODUCT